grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 If the traffic is constant at 1Gbit/s, your test is probably limited by the network card.
 Consider upgrading to a different EC2 instance.

 CPU
-: Unlike many other load testing tools, k6 is heavily multi-threaded.
-It will effectively use all available CPU cores.
+: k6 is heavily multi-threaded, and will effectively utilize all available CPU cores.
 : The amount of CPU you need depends on your test script and associated files.
 Regardless of the test file, you can assume that large tests require a significant amount of CPU power.
 We recommend that you size the machine to have at least 20% idle cycles (up to 80% used by k6, 20% idle).